reissbaker/holdup/README.md

 });
 ```

-Similarly, Holdup has a `resolved` function that fulfills once everything has
+Similarly, Holdup has a `settled` function that fulfills once everything has
 resolved -- even if everything resolved to an error state, or if some resolved
 one way and others resolved another.
-It passes the fulfilled and rejected
+It passes inspection objects with
-promises in separate arrays to the `then` callback, as so:
+`.value()` and `.error()` accessor methods to its callback:

 ```javascript
 var taskA = holdup.wrap(fnA),